allanzelener/YAD2K/README.md

 ## Welcome to YAD2K

-You only look once, but you reimplement YOLO over and over again.
+You only look once, but you reimplement neural nets over and over again.

 YAD2K is a 90% Keras/10% Tensorflow implementation of YOLO_v2.